SimeonDavchev/PORTFOLIO/README.md

     - **Highlights**: Application of financial concepts, data manipulation and life data sourcing.

-4. ### **Option Pricing on HIMYM**:
+4. ### **Option Pricing Analysis (HIMYM WPM)**:
-    - (to be released)
-    - **Description**: A fun project that leverages the Black-Scholes model to price options based on words per minute from the "How I Met Your Mother" TV series.
+- **Description**: A distinctive project that blends data from the TV show "How I Met Your Mother" with financial modeling, analyzing the words per minute (WPM) from subtitle files for option pricing.
-    - **Highlights**: Integration of finance and pop culture, Black-Scholes model application and data visualisation.
+- **Highlights**: Analysis of subtitles for trend visualization, time series modeling with ARIMA, polynomial regression, and application of the Black-Scholes model for option pricing.